maldorne/maldorne.org/web/source/about/index.md

 {% endyear %}

 {% year "2024" "Stable version" "Hexagon v2.0 Castle Black" %}
-The third milestone includes a revision of every command, advances the translation process trying to have every main system in english again, and has finished the first complete demo game: `demo-fantasy`.
+The third milestone, `Castle Black`, includes a revision of every command, advances the translation process trying to have every main system in english again, and has finished the first complete demo game: `demo-fantasy`.

 It means the move from **alpha** version to a **beta** version, stable and usable enough for other users to create their own games or porting old games from other drivers to `DGD` using `Hexagon`.
 {% endyear %}